bryanoliveira/cellular-automata/README.md

 A [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) program built with C++, CUDA and OpenGL.
 It's built to run on a GPU but it also supports CPU-only execution (mainly for relative speedup comparisons).
 On the right there's an example execution of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) on a 100x100 grid randomly initialized.

 The main objective of this project is to allow scaling up to a fairly large number of cells while maintaining the code legibility and allowing for further customizations.

-It doesn't yet support headless mode or definition of the evolution rules at runtime, but I'm working to add those in future versions.
+It supports command line arguments to set up quick configs (run `./automata -h` for details) like headless mode (which is significantly faster).
+It doesn't yet support the definition of evolution rules at runtime, but I'm working on that.

 This program can currently evolve a 144 million cell Conway's Game of Life grid (12000x12000) with up to 15 FPS on a Ryzen 7 3700X / RTX 3080 using up to 2GB RAM and 9GB VRAM (which is the actual scaling limiter).